-Coron is confusing: It encompasses a town (on Busuanga Island), an island (Coron Island), and over 50 minor islets in the Calamian archipelago.
+Coron, Palawan can be seriously confusing at first.
+The municipality encompasses a town (located on Busuanga Island), an island (nearby Coron Island), and over 50 minor islets in the Philippines’ Calamian archipelago.

-Say its name to Filipinos in Manila and you’ll see their eyes light up like kids on Christmas morning.
-That’s because Coron is arguably the most picturesque part of Palawan, which has been voted Best Island in the World by Travel + Leisure readers several years in a row.
+Say Coron’s name to Filipinos while you’re in the capital city of Manila and you’ll see their eyes light up like kids on Christmas morning.
+That’s because Coron is arguably the most picturesque part of Palawan, which was voted Best Island in the World by Travel + Leisure readers several years in a row.

 Climb Mount Tapyas

-The second-tallest mountain in the town of Coron, Mount Tapyas is the most distinctive landmark in Coron.
-The Hollywood-style CORON sign and white cross at its summit can be seen for miles around, looming large over the bustling port town.
+The second-tallest mountain in the town of Coron, Mount Tapyas is the most distinctive landmark in the area.
+The Hollywood-style CORON sign and gigantic white cross at its summit can be seen for miles around, looming large over the bustling port town.

-There are steps – 723 of them– that take you to the top, with plenty of shaded benches and scenic viewpoints for photos along the way.
-I’d torn a muscle in my calf the week before we left for the Philippines, so we had to go slow and steady, stopping frequently to rest and hydrate.
+There are steps – a whopping 723 of them– that take you to the top, with plenty of shaded benches and scenic viewpoints for photos along the way.
+Unfortunately, I’d torn a muscle in my calf the week before we left for the Philippines.
+Between that and the heat/humidity, we had to take it slow and steady, stopping frequently along the way to rest and hydrate.

 But the 360º view from the top is spectacular, with pastoral scenes of the surrounding hills on one side and gorgeous blue/green ocean and neighboring Coron Island on the other.
-I’d recommend going a little later in the day than we did to watch the sunset from the summit.
-But even with a hurt leg, this was still among my favorite things to do in Coron.
+I’d recommend going a little later in the day than we did so you can watch the sunset from the summit.
+But even with a hurt leg, this was still among my favorite Coron attractions.

 Get Away from It All at Club Paradise

 If you do get tired of staying on Club Paradise property, they also offer tours for Scuba diving and island hopping (more on that below).
-You can also arrange an all-day trip encompassing many of our other favorite things to do in Coron!
+You can also arrange an all-day trip encompassing many of our other favorite Coron activities!

 Our favorite Club Paradise excursion was a half-day Coron Island Hopping Tour that took us to three different islands in the area.
 Each offered compelling arguments for why the Palawan archipelago has been voted Best Island in the World so many times.